 - La Ciudad Vieja

-There is an increased presence of uniformed police officers on foot in areas where criminal activity is concentrated.
+There is an increased presence of uniformed police officers on foot in areas where tourists are concentrated.
 Authorities have also increased the number of patrol cars in residential areas.
-The clearly marked patrol cars are equipped with cellular phones, and the phone numbers are painted on the vehicles.

 - Be particularly cautious when using ATMs

 - Use ATMs located in well-lit public areas or inside a bank or business

 Women travelling alone should be cautious, particularly in the critical neighbourhoods of Montevideo mentioned above.

 Demonstrations occur regularly in Montevideo and are generally peaceful.